How to Track GLP-1 Side Effects Effectively

 Step 9: Troubleshoot common issues – missed entries, inconsistent severity ratings, or duplicate logs.
 Example: If severity ratings drift, re‑calibrate by comparing three similar past events and reset your interpretation.
 Caution: Inconsistent logs reduce usefulness; keep a short style guide for your own entries.

-- Step 10: Maintain a backup and periodic audit of your log to ensure data integrity.
-Example: Export a CSV or PDF every three months and scan for missing dates or repeated gaps.
+Step 10: Maintain a backup and periodic audit of your log to ensure data integrity.
+Example: Export your log periodically (e.g., quarterly) and scan for missing dates or repeated gaps.
 Caution: Store backups securely and follow privacy best practices.
+Pepio’s iOS app supports exportable logs for clinician visits.

 - Use short, consistent phrases for symptom types to enable easy filtering later.